Hevish/Hybrid-Quantum-Split-Learning-on-BotnetDGA-Dataset/README.md

 ## Motivation

-Botnet-based Domain Generation Algorithms (DGAs) are difficult to detect with traditional methods.
+Botnet-based Domain Generation Algorithms (DGAs) can be difficult to detect with traditional methods.
 HQSL offers a scalable, distributed, and quantum-enhanced approach to improve generalization and privacy in learning models for DGA detection.

 ---
 ## Notes